-In a divisional structure, an organization is divided into various divisions where people with diverse skills are kept together in the form of groups by a similar product, service or geographic location, and each division itself is capable of doing the task on its own.
-Each division has its own resources required to function properly.
+In a divisional structure, an organization is divided into various divisions where people with diverse skills are kept together in the form of groups by a similar product, service or geographic location.
+Each division has its own resources required to function properly and is capable of doing the task on its own.

 The division can be based on product, service or the geographical area: e.g. Dell USA, Dell India, etc.

 The Advantages of Having an Effective Organization Structure

 An organization structure is the framework which helps an organization to run its operation effectively and achieve goals with minimal obstruction.
 The organization structure defines the relationship among the various departments and teams of the organization.
 It helps organizations to delegate authority, power, and responsibility.